 Obviously, the optimal problem is a Mixed-Integer Nonlinear Programming (MINLP) and it is highly complicated to find the global optimization solution.
 In next section, the Genetic Algorithm (GA) is adopted to get a sub-optimal solution.

-IV.
-The Solution of Optimal Problem

 Genetic Algorithm [5] is adaptive heuristic search algorithm premised on the evolutionary ideas of natural selection and genetic.
 The basic concept of GA is designed to simulate processes in natural system necessary for evolution, specifically those that follow the principles first laid down by Charles Darwin of survival of the fittest.
 As such they represent an intelligent exploitation of a random search within a defined search space to solve a problem.
 The processes of GA include coding, colony initialization, initialization, crossover and mutation.

 The GA maintains a population of possible cache placement solutions.
 A solution corresponds to a chromosome which is an encoded representation of the cache placement of all the SBS and MBS.